 - Research statement for the year of appointment (max.
 5-page double-spaced)

 - Writing sample (dissertation chapter or other paper) no longer than 30 pages (whether single-spaced or double-spaced)

 - Two letters of recommendation

 Questions regarding this fellowship may be addressed to John Groschwitz, Associate Director, at jgroschwitz [at] stanford.edu (jgroschwitz[at]stanford[dot]edu).

 The Freeman Spogli Institute for International Studies offers several types of postdoctoral fellowships and visiting scholar/visiting fellow programs related to East Asia.
 Deadlines and restrictions vary.

-The Andrew W. Mellon Fellowship of Scholars in the Humanities (formerly the Stanford Humanities Fellows Program) is an interdisciplinary program offering postdoctoral fellowships in humanities disciplines.
+The Mellon Fellowship of Scholars in the Humanities (formerly the Stanford Humanities Fellows Program) is an interdisciplinary program offering postdoctoral fellowships in humanities disciplines.
 The program brings outstanding younger scholars (within three years of the PhD) to Stanford on two-year fellowships.